Kazhuu/movelister/MANUAL.md

 * Conditional formatting.
 Optimally, Movelister should read user input from "Results"-sheet and make a new conditional format every time a new Details is generated to make this sheet easier to read.
 Other "color" features can also be done around the template using conditional formatting (but only once we learn to harness this mysterious technology with Python).

 * Generating input lists.
 It might be a handy feature for the user to be able to generate an Input List based on certain criteria.
 For instance, if the user wants to test hit reactions, they could generate an Input List using the 'Hit' column.

+* Automatic grouping of Input Lists.
+You'd have some setting in Inputs which allow automatic creation of groups after Details-generation.
+This way you could keep less important Inputs folded until the user needs them if they have really large Input Lists.

 * Data import / export.
 If data from a Movelister sheet could be exported to some human-readable text format, it could be shared and versioned more conveniently, allowing multiple people to work on a single project easier.
 Besides that, having an export / import functionality would also improve the security as this would mean people don't have to share a full LibreOffice Calc template with macros in it, only the data in it.